 - Arrhythmogenic right ventricular dysplasia (ARVD) causes irregular heart rhythms.

 - Restrictive cardiomyopathy causes your heart muscle to scar and/or stiffen.

-- Transthyretin amyloid cardiomyopathy (ATTR-CM) occurs due to an abnormal buildup of protein in the left ventricle (primary blood-pumping chamber)..
+- Transthyretin amyloid cardiomyopathy (ATTR-CM) occurs due to an abnormal protein buildup in the left ventricle (primary blood-pumping chamber).